 “Does your team help you to complete your work?”

 A successful team will work well together and learn from each other.
 Your internal communications survey questions need to explore whether employees can collaborate easily with colleagues both locally and globally.
 And if not, you need to know why not.
+Perhaps you need to put new internal communication tools in place to facilitate collaboration between office-based and remote employees.

 3. Developing the right capabilities